Orda Khan: First Khan of the White Horde

 Orda Ichen (c.
-1204 – 1251) is credited with founding the White Horde; he was the eldest son of Jochi and the first grandson of Genghis Khan.
+1204 – 1251) is credited with founding the White Horde; he was the eldest son of Jochi, officially the eldest of Genghis Khan but whose paternity was highly incertain.
 Orda participated in the massive Mongol invasion of Rus' in 1237–1242.
 At the death of his father and grandfather, Orda Khan inherited the Eastern portions of his father's lands; while he was the elder, he nevertheless agreed that his younger brother Batu Khan ruled the whole Golden Horde (also known as the Jochid Ulus).
 This mainly consisted of the territories between Lake Balkhash and the Volga river; it was in these lands that Orda eventually founded the White Horde.
 West of the Volga river were the lands of his younger brother Batu, who became the first ruler of the Blue Horde and the supreme khan of the Golden Horde.

 Güyük Khan ordered Temuge Otchigin, who tried to illegally usurp the throne for himself, to be investigated by Orda and Möngke in c.
 1246.

 Family tree origins

-Hoelun from the Olkhunut of Onggirat tribe was supposed to marry a Merkit warrior called Yehe Chiledu, but Yesugei Baghatur from the Kiyat tribe abducted Hoelun while she was traveling from the Onggirat to the Merkit.
+Hoelun from the Olkhunut subclan of the Onggirat tribe was supposed to marry a Merkit warrior called Yehe Chiledu, but Yesugei Baghatur from the Kiyat tribe abducted Hoelun while she was traveling from the Onggirat to the Merkit.
 This event triggered hostilities between the Merkit and Kiyat tribes.

 Temüjin was born from the marriage between Hoelun and Yesugei.
 When Temüjin became 16 years old he married Börte Ujin from the Onggirat tribe, the Merkits took revenge by abducting Börte when Temüjin was 18.
 She was given to Yehe Chiledu's younger brother a warrior named Chilger-Bökö who may have forcibly married her while she was in captivity.
 Temüjin formed an alliance with his blood brother Jamukha and his foster-father Toghrul, the Merkits were defeated by the alliance which Temüjin had formed and his wife Börte was reclaimed.

 Jochi supposedly was born shortly after Börte was liberated and Genghis Khan always accepted Jochi as his first-born son, but to some it remained uncertain whether Temüjin Borjigin or Chilger-Bökö was the real father of Jochi.
 As Genghis Khan's first-born son, Jochi was favored as rightful heir to the Mongol Empire.
 It was Chagatai who brought up the dispute of Jochi's illegitimacy, but Genghis Khan remained determined that Jochi was his legitimate first-born son.
-It was when Genghis named Ögedei as his rightful successor that Jochi rebelled against his father, Chagatai and Ögedei were sent against Jochi who died in February 1227 before it came to any hostilities.
 Jochi's descendants were the oldest branch of the Genghis Khan family, although they were not favored for succession by other rivaling family members.